Apple’s iPadOS 14.8.1 update is causing problems for some iPad users.

-A lot of the feedback about iPadOS 14.1 is good, but we’re also hearing about the issues impacting the firmware.
-Some of these problems are brand new, others have carried over from iPadOS 14.0.1, iPadOS 14.0, and iPadOS 13.
+Feedback about iPadOS 14.8.1’s performance is good, but we’re also hearing about issues impacting the company’s newest firmware.
+Some of these problems are brand new, others have carried over from iPadOS 14.8 and older versions of iPadOS.

 In this guide to iPadOS 14 problems we’ll take you through the current state of the software.
 We’ll show you where to find potential fixes for the most common iPadOS 14 problems and provide you with some resources that could help if you do happen to run into trouble.